Close

 Damages You Might Recover in a Skokie, IL Personal Injury Case

 Damages in personal injury cases may be as varied as the accidents claimed by plaintiffs.
 Damages are usually rooted in two broad categories of injuries: economic and non-economic.
+These are known as “compensatory” damages, as they pay you for the losses you suffered.
+Another category of damages is “punitive,” which are awarded to punish a defendant rather than compensate a victim.

 Economic injuries are losses and injuries that cost the plaintiff money.
 As you can probably guess, these damages may be measured in actual amounts of money.
 It is crucial that you record all the expenses you incurred from the accident.
 Save all your receipts and make notes of what you spend.